 As a manufacturer of flexible metal hose, we must use certain raw materials in the manufacture of the hose.
 The primary raw material is stainless steel that is used in the forming of the hose, and various other steel products used in the wire braid overlay over some flexible metal hoses for additional strength and durability, as well as copper alloy for MediTrac® CMT.
 We also use polyethylene in pellet form for the forming and extrusion of a polyethylene jacket over CSST for use in fuel gas applications, underground installations, and other installations that require that the metal hose be isolated from the environment.
-Finally, we also purchase our proprietary brass and stainless steel fittings used with the flexible metal hose that provide a mechanical means of attaching the hose to an assembly or junction.
+Finally, we also purchase brass and stainless steel for our proprietary fittings used with the flexible metal hose that provide a mechanical means of attaching the hose to an assembly or junction.
 We attempt to limit the effects of volatile raw material prices, and to ensure adequate and timely supply of material, by committing to annual purchase contracts for the bulk of our steel and polyethylene requirements, and for our fitting requirements.
 The contracts typically represent a significant portion of the Company's annual planned usage and are set at a designated fixed price or a range of prices.
 These agreements sometimes require the Company to accept delivery of the commodity in the quantities committed, at the agreed upon prices.
 Transactions in excess of the pre-arranged commitments are conducted at current market prices at the Company's discretion.
-The Company has identified multiple qualified vendors to produce or manufacture our critical purchase requirements.
-The Company does however tend to rely on one or two sources for each or our primary components to leverage the relationship and pricing.
+We have identified multiple qualified vendors to produce or manufacture our critical purchase requirements.
+The Company does, however, tend to rely on one to three sources for each or our primary components to leverage the relationship and pricing.
 Therefore, there is no assurance that the Company would be able to eliminate all or most of the adverse effects of a sudden increase in the cost of materials or key components, or that the loss of one or more of our key sources would not lead to higher costs or a disruption in our business, which could damage our business, competitive position, results of operations or financial condition.

-If we were to lose the services of one or more of our senior management team, we may not be able to execute our business strategy
+If we were to lose the services of one or more of our senior management team, we may not be able to execute our business strategy.

-Our future success depends in a large part upon the continued service of key members of our senior management team.
+Our future success depends in large part upon the continued service of key members of our senior management team.
 The senior executives are critical to the development of our products and our strategic direction and have a keen knowledge of business operations and processes.
 Their unique abilities, experience and expertise cannot be easily duplicated or replaced.
-As much as possible, senior executives strive to educate and develop other layers of staff and succession planning, but the loss of any of our senior management could seriously harm our business.
+Although, as much as possible, senior executives strive to educate and develop other layers of staff for succession planning purposes, and the recent retirement of senior executives and transition of their roles has gone smoothly, the loss of any of our senior management could seriously harm our business.